openconfig/gnoi/healthz/README.md

 (through the `Check` RPC) or a system may report the results of a check that it has initiated of its own accord.

-Following a health check occuring, a caller uses the `List` RPC to discover the artifacts that are assoicated with a component and its corresponding subcomponents.
+Following a health check occurring, a caller uses the `List` or `Get` RPC to discover the artifacts that are assoicated with a component and its corresponding subcomponents.
 Each artifact reflects an entity that is required to debug or further root cause the fault that occurs with it.